SinaElahimanesh/Literature-Review-GPT-LectureNotes/systematic-lr.md

-## The Challenges of Lecture Note Taking in the Literature
+## The Challenges of Lecture-Note-Taking in the Literature

 <div align="center">